marhthing/BOT/replit.md

 **Plugin-Based Feature System**: Features are self-contained modules in the `/features` directory that automatically register commands and event handlers.
 Each feature extends `FeatureBase` and includes its own configuration, storage, and dependencies.

-**Session Management**: Persistent session handling using Baileys' multi-file auth state, with automatic validation, backup creation, and cleanup routines.
+**Session Management**: Persistent session handling using whatsapp-web.js LocalAuth strategy, with automatic validation, backup creation, and cleanup routines.

 ### Authentication & Pairing